 The only way to avoid GMO foods is to choose organic food.
 By purchasing organic, you’re not only avoiding GMO foods, but you are also voting with your pocketbook and creating a demand for more natural, non-GMO, non-pesticide foods.
 Don’t be fooled by the all-natural label; these foods may contain all-natural ingredients, but they could be genetically modified.
 Only the USDA’s organic certification label guarantees the absence of genetically engineered ingredients.

 How to Be Proactive About Your Gut Health

 It is difficult to completely avoid GMO foods since they are everywhere.
 But, there are other ways to counteract the toxic load that comes with GMOs such as cleansing and supplementing.
-For this, I use and recommend the GMO Detox Kit.
+For this, I use and recommend the 9 Step Body Cleanse Kit.
 It consists of Oxy-Powder® to cleanse your digestive tract, Latero-Flora™ to populate your intestines with beneficial probiotics, and Livatrex® to support healthy liver and gallbladder function.
 Periodic cleansing can help you maintain a healthy gut while eliminating toxins.
 Taking an enzyme supplement to enhance your efforts.